 Such images should be made available as part of the EMR.

 Chronological Structure of EMR

-Content and Arrangement for a Visit
+Content and Arrangement of EMR for Each Visit

 Just as in paper records, the main body is a log of the clinical care processes performed or events that happened as documented by clinicians.
 All findings and descriptions of care processes and events for this section must be chronologically sequenced and contiguous i.e. there should not be gaps in between.
 It includes: